mccbryan3/boot_camp_demo/README.md

    * Record secret and key for future use
 2. <b>From your Github account</b> create a private Github repo
    * Make it private
-   * Import using the `Code` button on the public repo to VS Code
+   * Import using the url from the `Code` button on the (source) public repo
-3. Clone the repo locally
+3. Clone the repo locally into VS Code
    * Open a terminal in VS Code inside the cloned repo
 4. Check that you have an ssh public key `cat ~/.ssh/id_rsa.pub`<br>
     * If there is no file then run `ssh-keygen` to generate one<br>